ABOUT THE AWARDS

 Sharon Davis

-Sharon is from both Bardi and Kija Peoples of the Kimberley, is the Director of Education at the Australian Institute of Aboriginal and Torres Strait Islander Studies, and has a deep professional and personal commitment to social justice, equity, inclusion, and respect for all.
+Chair of this year’s Awards, Sharon Davis (pronouns they/them) is from both Bardi and Kija Peoples of the Kimberley.
+Previously the Director of Education at the Australian Institute of Aboriginal and Torres Strait Islander Studies and currently a Board Member of Reconciliation Australia, Sharon has a deep professional and personal commitment to social justice, equity, inclusion, and respect for all.
 Sharon holds a Bachelor in Education (K-7) specialising in Aboriginal education, graduating with a number of honours, including the Vice Chancellor’s Medal for the University of Notre Dame’s School of Education.
 In addition, Sharon graduated from the University of Oxford with a Master of Science in Applied Linguistics and Second Language Acquisition.
+Sharon believes that enhancing educational experience for Aboriginal students, families and communities’ benefits all.

 Aunty Geraldine Atkinson

-Aunty Geraldine is a Bangerang/Wiradjuri woman who has devoted her career to expanding the possibilities available to Koorie people through education.
-Geraldine is President of the Victorian Aboriginal Education Association Incorporated (VAEAI) and has made a significant impact in the area of early childhood, and has always regarded education as being the best instrument of progress.
+Aunty Geraldine Atkinson is a Bangerang/Wiradjuri woman who has devoted her career to expanding the possibilities available to Koorie people through education.
+Geraldine has made a significant impact in the area of early childhood, and has always regarded education as being the best instrument of progress.
+Geraldine is President of the Victorian Aboriginal Education Association Incorporated (VAEAI) and an elected Member and Co-Chair of the First Peoples' Assembly of Victoria representing the North East Region.
+Geraldine combines her direct experience of what works in community with her extensive policy knowledge, and regards this ability to act as a link between policy and community as her principal function.
+Geraldine holds a Bachelor of Early Childhood Education, Master of Education and Honorary Doctorate in Education.
+Geraldine received the Lyn Kosky Memorial Award for Lifetime Achievement in education at the 2020 Victorian Training Awards, and was inducted into the Victorian Aboriginal Honour Roll in 2018.
 Aunty Geraldine is an elected Member and Co-Chair of the First Peoples’ Assembly of Victoria, the elected voice representing First Peoples in Victoria through the States historic Treaty negotiations with the Victorian Government.

 Joe Sambono